ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 And yet 9 out of 10 implementations were in zero danger of not being able to scale, but all 10 were solved with [insert favorite js library] and now the app has 10x the amount of code as necessary.
 Can it scale _down_?
 Down so much that it can get out of its own way and not be needed at all?

 And that's really what the custom tag approach is about.
-Yes, a tag and attribute design is much nicer than class-based - the time for that switch has come - but being able to design and build components that scale in either direction using standards-based HTML constructs (prefixed tag, attributes, and nesting) across a wide range of use cases is a very compelling opportunity!
+Yes, a tag and attribute design is much nicer than class-based (the time for that switch has definitely come), but being able to design and build components that scale in either direction using standards-based HTML constructs (prefixed tag, attributes, and nesting) across a wide range of use cases is a very compelling opportunity!

-And so my eye is on Web Components (recently landed in Firefox!), the spec, and the few js libs that stay close to it.
-Pre-Custom Elements era solutions, no matter how popular, need to catch up or they'll find themselves on that short road to the garbage heap of JavaScript libraries.
+And so my eye is on custom tags, Web Components, the Custom Elements spec and the few js libs that stay close to it.
+That's the path to designing better UI components and ending this over-engineered era.